MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 No player can kill a Light-Eater Ogre or Light-Eater Knight **from the same spawn location** twice.
 To be explicit, the two Ogres spawns furthest from spawn will activate a maximum of five times and everything else pops a maximum of four times.

 : A Sentinel point of view for Oryx Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=oB_qY3R0itI).

+## Triumph Challenge: Power Overwhelming

+If Oryx is damaged, his first health bar must be emptied in the same damage phase.

 ## Rewards
 One of the following: